Alico (ALCO) versus The Competition Head-To-Head Comparison

 |2.71

-44.8% of Alico shares are held by institutional investors.
-Comparatively, 26.9% of shares of all “Agricultural production – crops” companies are held by institutional investors.
-7.9% of Alico shares are held by insiders.
-Comparatively, 20.6% of shares of all “Agricultural production – crops” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.
+As a group, “Agricultural production – crops” companies have a potential upside of 94.90%.
+Given Alico’s peers higher possible upside, analysts plainly believe Alico has less favorable growth aspects than its peers.

-This table compares Alico and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Alico and its peers’ net margins, return on equity and return on assets.

 |Alico